Eau Claire, Wisconsin: Economy

 Eau Claire styles itself as the "horseradish capital of the world", due to the presence of Silver Spring Foods, the world's largest grower and producer of horseradish.
-The climate, with its cool winters, is conducive to the horseradish crop.
+The climate, with its cold winters, is conducive to the horseradish crop.
 Other significant crops grown in the area are apples, pumpkins and plums.

 Menards, a Midwestern chain of home improvement stores owned by Wisconsin native John Menard Jr., is headquartered in Eau Claire.
+The city is home to Menards General Offices, 2 stores, and the flagship distribution center.